 |GH||4 - 15|

-Origins of the Red Tail Hemiodus Tetra
+Natural Habitat of the Red Tail Hemiodus Tetra

 The Red Tail Hemiodus is endemic to Brazil, Guyana and Venezuela in South America.
 They inhabit clear, clean, fast-flowing and highly oxygenated waters in streams, rivers, floodplains and lakes usually with some dense vegetation such as twisted roots and driftwood branches and sandy substrate.